 Romero advises that if you have cash spread throughout multiple different banks, you could make life even easier for your heirs by consolidating, especially in your later retirement years.
 “Every bank could have different rules for distributing an account, so reducing the number could speed up the transfer.”
 He warns though to stay within the FDIC limits, where your account balance is only insured up to $250,000 per bank per ownership category, such as single, joint and retirement.

-Carbone also says to let your children know that they could be receiving a sizable amount of cash, and they should consider speaking with an advisor about what to do with it.
+Carbone also says to let your children know that they could be receiving a sizable amount of cash, and they should consider speaking with an adviser about what to do with it.
 “Chances are, they will have different long-term financial needs and goals than what their 80-year-old parent was doing by holding onto cash.”

 Besides cash, Romero describes a few types of accounts that are almost as effective as an inheritance.
 First, life insurance on yourself.
 When you pass away, the life insurance company will pay your heirs the death benefit in cash, according to the beneficiary instructions you list in the contract.
 This bypasses probate so your heirs don’t have to wait on the courts to verify your will before receiving the money.